Friday, June 27, 2025

 India vs England 2nd ODI: India Clinches Victory by 4 Wickets; Rohit Sharma’s 49th International Hundred Steers India to Series Lead

-In the second ODI of the ongoing series between India and England, India emerged victorious by 4 wickets, chasing down a target of 305 with 5.3 overs to spare.
-The star of the match was India’s captain, Rohit Sharma, who played a sensational knock of 119 runs off 90 balls, marking his 49th international hundred.
+In the second ODI of the ongoing series between and England, India emerged victorious by 4 wickets, chasing down a target of 305 with 5.3 overs to spare.
+The star of the was India’s captain, Rohit Sharma, who played a sensational knock of 119 runs off 90 balls, marking his 49th international hundred.
 This victory gave India a commanding 2-0 lead in the series, with only one match remaining in Ahmedabad.

 England’s Struggles in the ODI Series: A Fourth Consecutive Defeat